-Corporate referral sources should include your company’s recently hired graduates, interns, current recruiting targets, and your employees.
-Among the campus community, you want to solicit referrals from grad assistants, student organisation leaders, tutors, and if you have them, your organisation’s own student on-campus ambassadors.
+Corporate referral sources should include your company’s recently hired graduates, interns, current recruiting targets and your employees.
+Among the campus community, you want to solicit referrals from grad assistants, student organization leaders, tutors, and if you have them, your organization’s own student on-campus ambassadors.
 Employees can be your greatest advocates and brand ambassadors, so leverage that resource to build up your referral programs.

 The best campus ambassador programs hire the “poster child” of its target audience to represent the company on campus.
 If possible, use past interns or co-op students.
 Because they will have worked at your company, they will better understand your culture and will provide a more authentic representation of your company.
 And because they’re speaking from experience, they will also be more convincing to prospects.

 Bring all of your CAs to your corporate office and officially kick off the program with an organized training curriculum.
-Train them on your company culture, key performance indicators (KPIs) and direct recruiting tactics.
+Train them on your company culture, direct recruiting tactics and key performance indicators (KPIs).

 Don’t train your campus ambassadors then let them loose without touching base regularly.
 A weekly check-in call with a manager allows you to talk through any potential challenges before they become a bigger issue.
 It’s beneficial for campus ambassador managers to get to campus and work with the CAs regularly.
-It helps your team gain a better understanding of the trends on campus.
+Having this mentorship and feedback loop available helps your team gain a better understanding of the trends on campus.

 The mistake that many companies make is to let last summer’s interns or co-op students run around campus with branded gear and hope they market opportunities at their company.
 Build an incentive-based program that encourages and rewards productivity.
 Maybe the CA with the most monthly applications collected wins an iPad or the CA with the most quarterly hires wins a trip for two.
 Get creative!
 These rewards will certainly motivate your CAs.